‘I’M A GONER’: El Faro’s last hours as ship sails into storm

 Water had started flooding one of the ship’s warehouse-sized holds used to store cars and other large containers.
 He ordered Shultz, a 54-year-old former Navy captain and seasoned mariner, below deck immediately to start pumping out the hold.
 It was a perilous assignment.
 Any piece of heavy cargo afloat in the hold could easily pulverize Shultz.
 The chief mate grabbed a walkie-talkie and climbed down from the bridge.

 The captain took the ship’s helm from Hamm.
-With water flooding into the El Faro’s insides, he knew why he’d been unable to right the ship.
+With water flooding into El Faro’s insides, he knew why he’d been unable to right the ship.
 He turned the steering wheel hard, trying to use the wind again — anything to decrease the ship’s angle.
 Shultz radioed from down below, in the flooded cargo chamber.

 “About knee deep in here,” he said.